 You can help support the work of the Wheelchair Foundation for years to come through making a planned gift to the Wheelchair Foundation.
 Planned gifts include gifts through your will, charitable gift annuities, gifts of life insurance and charitable trusts.
-(Global Health and Education Foundation's Federal ID number is 94-3353881)
+(Behring Global Educational Foundation’s Federal ID number is 94-3353881)

-A discussion of each of the methods of planned giving is as follows:
+A discussion of each of the methods of planned giving is explained on the tabs below:

 There are three distinct ways you can make a bequest in your will:

 - Specific Bequest.
 You can designate a specific dollar amount, specific percentage, or specific property to the Wheelchair Foundation.

 - The Residual Bequest.
 Your estate will pay all debts, taxes and specific requests.
 The remaining amount, the residue, will be transferred to the Wheelchair Foundation.